The Magic Avenue

 Deux Alpes has a well-deserved reputation as a party town.
 The fun starts daily at the Pano Bar at 2,600m, with a regular DJ.
 Later you can find live music and DJs at British-run bars Smithy's Tavern, Smokey Joe's and The Secret, and follow it up with a visit to the popular Avalanche nightclub next door to Smithy's.
 The Boardroom is popular with French seasonnaires, instructors and lifties, the Red Frog and Smokey Joe's show big screen sport, and the Brasilienne has a late-night club atmosphere.

-Le QG is a lively bar and restaurant known for its brunch menu, cocktails and laid-back vibe.
-Tuck into pancakes, pizzas, burgers or tapas while soaking up the buzzy atmosphere.
-A firm favourite with locals and holiday makers for relaxed meals, après drinks and late-night music.
+Le QG is a lively bar and restaurant in Les Deux Alpes, famous for its brunch menu, creative cocktails and relaxed, buzzy vibe.
+Guests can enjoy pancakes, pizzas, burgers or tapas while soaking up the energetic atmosphere.
+Popular with both locals and holidaymakers, it’s the perfect spot for a casual meal, après-ski drinks or late-night music, making Le QG a favourite destination for anyone looking to combine great food, drinks and fun in one vibrant setting.

 Blending Alpine charm with a lively modern vibe, Smithy’s Tavern is a long-time favourite in Les Deux Alpes.
 Housed in a building that reflects traditional chalet style, the interior surprises with a spacious, contemporary design featuring a vibrant bar and an inviting upstairs restaurant.